Three scenarios for the post-COVID world of work

 What next?
 This is the question on everyone’s lips, after all, the future is already not what we anticipated just a few short months ago.

-COVID-19 has thrown many curveballs into the mix, creating a new normal and thereby causing businesses to rethink the way they operate.
+COVID-19 has bought with a new normal, thereby causing businesses to rethink the way they operate.

 Although we don’t yet know exactly what the future will bring, it is possible to explore and plan for a range of outcomes now, as even as this present time, it’s clear that there are some confident moves businesses can take.